binary-manu/binary-is-better/_drafts/access-usb-devices-from-unprivileged-docker-containers.md

     crw-rw-r-- 1 root root 189, 518 Feb 10 20:02 /dev/bus/usb/005/007

 It's root owned and has read/write permissions for the owner.
-This is good, so our root user inside tyhe container can access it even if it doesn't posses the `CAP_DAC_OVERRIDE` capability.
+This is good, so our root user inside the container can access it even if it doesn't posses the `CAP_DAC_OVERRIDE` capability.

 To verify if we can access it, let's try to open the device for reading: